tigerabrodi/data-structures-and-algorithms/README.md

 **Singly Linked List:** Each element is a node.
 Each node has a value and a pointer to the next node.

+**Doubly Linked List:** Each element is a node.
+Each node has a value and a pointer to the next node and a pointer to the previous node.

+**Circular Linked List:** Each element is a node.
+Each node has a value and a pointer to the next node.
+The last node points to the first node.

 In memory, arrays are stored in a block of memory.

 Nodes of Linked Lists are dynamically allocated in the heap as the list grows.
 They don't occupy contiguous memory locations.
 Instead, each node can be anywhere in memory.
 The pointers in each node are used to "link" these scattered pieces together logically.